Roasted Eggplant Dip

 Instructions

-- Preheat oven to 425 degrees Fahrenheit.
-Slice eggplant in half lengthwise and brush lightly with olive oil.
-Season with salt and pepper.
+- Preheat oven to 425°F (220°C).
+Slice the eggplants in half lengthwise and place on a half sheet pan.
+Brush the cut sides lightly with olive oil.
+Season generously with salt and pepper.

-- Roast the eggplant for ~30 minutes or until golden brown.
-Allow eggplant to cool on rack for 15-20 minutes.
-Remove and scoop out all the meat from the eggplant and set aside in a food processor bowl with the half clove of garlic.
-Throw out the skins.
+- Roast the eggplant for roughly 30 minutes or until golden brown and tender.
+Allow the eggplant to cool on a rack for 15 to 20 minutes.
+Remove and scoop out the flesh from the eggplant and transfer to the bowl of a large food processor bowl.
+Discard the skins.

-- Remove from bowl and place in covered container.
-Refrigerate for at least an hour to allow the flavors to develop.
-Serve with chips or crackers.
+- Transfer to a container, cover, and refrigerate for at least an hour to allow the flavors to develop.
+Serve slightly chilled or at room temperature with chips or crackers.

 Saw this post on Foodgawker and had to come check it out.
 I have eggplants growing in my container garden and was worried how I would use them.
 This looks like it would freeze well…. what do you think?